-Procurement, Contracts and Agreements (PC&A) is Sound Transit's central function through which public solicitations are issued and procurement contracts are awarded for all of the agency's capital, operating and administrative requirements including architectural and engineering services, construction, maintenance, equipment, materials, technology and professional, technical and support services.
+Procurement, contracts and agreements (PCA) is Sound Transit's central function through which public solicitations are issued and procurement contracts are awarded for all of the agency's capital, operating and administrative requirements including architectural and engineering services, construction, maintenance, equipment, materials, technology and professional, technical and support services.
 PCA also manages the internal agency process for the development, negotiation, approval and execution of intergovernmental agreements.

 Doing business with Sound Transit